-Lots and lots of various molds for popsicles turning up lately.
+Lots and lots of various different molds for popsicles have been turning up lately.
 Lots.
 The flat kind.
 The cylindrical kind.
 The rocket-shaped kind.
 The skinny light sabers kind.
-We dare say, it doesn’t matter what shape you use.
-These iced tea popsicles are going to taste phenomenally cooling any which way.
-(We gotta admit, we just pour the liquid into a paper cup, insert a stick after an hour or so, and call it a day.
+And if you’re as overwhelmed as us by deciding which one, we have some advice.
+It doesn’t matter what shape you use.
+These iced tea popsicles are going to taste phenomenal any which way.
+We gotta admit, we’ve even just poured the liquid into a paper cup, inserted a stick after an hour or so, and called it a day.
 Is that so wrong?
-Will our children need therapy?!)
+Will our children need therapy?!

 Iced Tea Popsicles